CalConnect/PUBLIC_DRAFTS/jscontact/jscontact.md

   A label describing the value in more detail, especially if the type property has value `other` (but MAY be included with any type).
 - value: String (mandatory).
   The actual contact information, e.g. the email address or phone number.
-- isDefault: Boolean (optional, default: `false`).
+- isPreferred: Boolean (optional, default: `false`).
-  Whether this ContactInformation is the default for its type.
+  Whether this ContactInformation is the preferred for its type.
 This SHOULD only be one per type.

 An Address object has the following properties: